 Switch to Sibelius from Finale

 There’s never been a better time to switch from Finale to Sibelius.
 Sibelius now features a step-time note input method that is very similar to Finale software’s Speedy Entry method, right down to using many of the same keystrokes.
 So if you know how to input notes in Finale, you know Sibelius too.
-And because today’s workflows include a wide variety of software applications, Sibelius 7 now includes full MusicXML export capability, so you can exchange files with hundreds of other applications, including Finale.
+And because today’s workflows include a wide variety of software applications, Sibelius 7 now has full MusicXML export capability, so you can exchange files with hundreds of other applications, including Finale.

 Compatible with you

 If you’ve been using Finale for many years, you may have become accustomed to its Speedy Entry note input method.
-Sibelius has introduced a new step-time note input method to help users of other notation software to work comfortably in Sibelius, allowing them to continue using many of the same familiar keystrokes for note entry.
+Sibelius has introduced a new step-time note input method to help you of other notation software to work comfortably in Sibelius, allowing them to continue using many of the same familiar keystrokes for note entry.
 Using our step-time note input method, you can freely experiment on your MIDI keyboard without inputting, a note or chord is only input into your score when you both play it on your keyboard and specify a rhythmic duration.

 Compatible with others